Slow eaters less likely to be obese

 Speed eating can result in digestive issues such as bloating, cramps, constipation, gas, diarrhoea and a general feeling of yuckiness and discomfort in your middle.
 It can contribute to a leaky gut and IBS and have many more hidden consequences resulting from nutrient deficiencies.

-On the other hand, research shows that slower eaters are less likely to be obese or have higher blood glucose levels.
+On the other hand, research shows that slower eaters are less likely to be obese or have higher blood sugar levels.

 So, here are a few Top Tips I’ve compiled from recent research.
 Not all these tips may feel right for you — try a few and see how they work.